CtrlK

 Trigger Term Quality

-Includes explicit trigger phrases like 'analyze throughput', 'optimize capacity', 'identify bottlenecks', plus natural keywords such as 'scaling strategies', 'capacity limits', 'request handling', and 'resource utilization'—good coverage of terms a user would naturally use.
+Includes natural trigger phrases users would say: 'analyze throughput', 'optimize capacity', 'identify bottlenecks', plus related terms like 'scaling strategies', 'capacity limits', 'request handling', and 'resource utilization'.
+Good coverage of terms a user would naturally use.

 3 / 3